Dentosal/rust_os/README.md

 Feature development is done in separate branches.
 Rebase workflow is used to combine branches.

 ## Current features:
-* Proper x86-64 long mode
-* Text mode terminal
-* Physical memory manager
-* Paging (and PTI!)
-* Interrupts
+* Multitasking: round-robin scheduler
-* Time handling
+* Executable programs, in ELF format
+* Virtual filesystem, following everything-is-a-file principle
 * Keyboard input
 * Disk IO:
     * ATA PIO (Read only)
     * VirtIO-blk (Read only)
-* Kernel image compression
 * Simple RamFS
-* Simple StaticFS
-* Executable programs, in ELF format
-* Multitasking

 ## Planned in near future:
 * A shell (with virtual TTYs!)